Pistol (miniseries): Production

 Production designer Kave Quinn studied Julien Temple's documentary The Filth and the Fury as well as Andrew Marr's BBC docuseries The Making of Modern Britain to portray London as it was in the 1970s.

 Esquire magazine said that "the commitment to the punk ethos of the Sex Pistols comes through in the making of the film itself."
 Director Boyle would let the actors run through scenes and entire performances, not using a traditional shot list.
 He matched the energy of punk by using cinema techniques such as split-screen editing, flashbacks, archival footage, freeze-frames, gaudy dreamscapes and slow-motion.

+Music

+The concert footage and musical scenes were recorded live, without overdubbing or studio effects, and the actors portraying the Sex Pistols and Chrissie Hynde played the instruments and performed their own vocals.